Clip path

 Process Details

-Choosing a Payroll System The payroll system must be selected keeping all local laws and regulations in mind.
-Several parts of the payroll are statutory requirements in Colombia and these must be kept in mind while designing payrolls as well as contracts.
+Choosing a Payroll System The payroll system must be selected, keeping all local laws and regulations in mind.
+Several parts of the payroll are statutory requirements in Colombia, and these must be considered while designing payroll as well as contracts.

 Note Down All Employee Information Having all employee information on file is essential in today’s day and age.
-This helps you not only when it comes to matters of taxation but also to streamline the internal processes of your subsidiary.
+This helps not only in matters of taxation but also in streamlining the internal processes of your subsidiary.

 Income Tax Colombia follows a standardized tax system.
 In this system, the unit of taxation is TVU (Unidad de Valor Tributario).
 The value of 1 TVU changes every year, but the number of TVUs for each tax bracket remains the same year after year.